 Clear communication is vital in establishing work culture and patterns in an office space or a similar environment.

 Technology can be used to facilitate good communication between team members and management.
 Some software platforms have built-in features that allow employees to work together more easily.
 By using these kinds of platforms, employers can monitor project progress and ensure that communication standards are followed

-Asana is a great collaboration software you can use to coordinate on tasks.
+Asana is a great example of collaboration software you can use to coordinate on tasks.
 Managers can assign tasks and quickly see what all the different teams are working on as well as due dates and progress.
 Employees can ask questions, make comments, and attach files.
 You can add followers to relevant tasks and get notifications through email or the app when you are mentioned in comments.
 Communication between managers and coworkers is made a lot easier by organizing it all in one place that everyone can see.

 There are a lot of great features on our ProSky platform as well!
 The Desk is a great collaboration feature that allows you to evaluate your candidates and employees in a team or individual setting.
 It also includes all the tools you will need to create and complete a project as a team or individual.
-As a manager, you can go in and out of the project at any time to see what is being worked on, who's coming up with the brilliant ideas, who stands out as a leader and even who is nonexistent.
-You can also set milestones and give employees constructive feedback on their project right from the hub.
+As a manager, you can go in and out of the project at any time to see what is being worked on, who's coming up with brilliant ideas, who stands out as a leader, and even who is nonexistent.
+You can also set milestones and give employees constructive feedback on their projects right from the hub.

 In a study conducted by Pepperdine University, qualities like the level of ambiguity and autonomy have been observed to be directly related to the overall personality of the workplace, so everyone should be informed about the type of workplace they are situated in.
 For example, employers should continually encourage their workers to speak up about vague sections of their assignments and to ask about whatever they do not understand.